 Now confirming all the requirements, it’s time install Windows 10 on your PC.
 Head over to Microsoft’s website to download the media creation tool and choose the appropriate 32-bit or 64-bit version.
 You can download the directly from the links given below.

-After installing the Windows 10 Media Creation tool, find the file in your PC and click on it to start the installation.
+After downloading the Windows 10 Media Creation tool, find the file on your PC and click on it to start the installation.
 After few seconds, you’ll see a new window as shown below.
 It asks “what do you want to do.”
 Out of the two given options, you need to select “upgrade this PC now” option and hit “Next.”

 Note that during the installation, your PC will restart few times.
 It’s usual, this isn’t anything to worry about.